fabiolamariapina/100-days-of-code/log.md

 **Today's Progress**: Continues setting up my react router and was able to render an index/show page with my router.

 **Thoughts** For day 5 of 100 days of code, I took it easy compared to the other days.
 Since it's Thanksgiving week, I am not in much of a working mood as usual.
 Instead of beating myself up for not doing "enough" work, I am instead proud of myself for doing a tiny bit.
 The cliche "a little goes a long way" is a cliche for a reason.
 I finally finished setting up my react-router and I have a better understanding of how it works compared to yesterday.
 Now that I have a react-router, I am now also able to render an index/show page.
 My next step is to bring in and render the data from my API for the index page.

+### Day 6: November 28, 2020

+**Today's Progress**: Tried passing props to render data on index page, data is still not rendering.

+**Thoughts** For day 6 of 100 days of code, I took it even easier than I did on Thursday.
+I honestly thought I would be in the state of mind to be able to code these past few days, but Thanksgiving (and by Thanksgiving, I mean Thanksgiving food) was calling my name.
+After a two day hiatus, I am finally back in the game.
+Today, I focused on trying to render the data I entered while testing the routes I created in my backend.
+According to my React app, there are no mistakes, but nothing is being added to my index page and I am completely stuck here.